Directions for Completing an STM Portfolio

-To begin the portfolio process the pastor’s advisor will request from the faculty secretary access to the Portfolio Information form (provided as a Google form).
-The Pastor then fills out his portion of the form and returns it to his advisor with the following information:
+To begin the portfolio process the pastor’s advisor will request from the continuing education department access to the Portfolio Information Form (provided as a Microsoft form).
+The pastor then fills out his portion of the form and returns it to his advisor with the following information:

 The cover sheet is a one to three-page document that would provide:

 - an introduction to the entire portfolio;

 - a listing of the stated knowledge, skill, and attitude objectives in his area of study for the STM; and

 - a brief overview of what he would consider the main growth he experienced from his studies related to those knowledge, skill, and attitude objectives.